Ledrunning/EmployeesAccounting/README.md

+# EmployeesAccounting
-# EmployeesAccounting Recognition of employees by face and eyes
+# Application for recognition of employees by face and eyes

 ## Application is under construction.